TalentLayer-Labs/builder-place/README.md

 - Install the dependencies: `npm install`
 - Run local server for development `npm run dev`
 - That's it!

+### GasLess Transactions / Delegation (optional)
+To activate gasless transactions and delegation you will need a dedicated Seed & Address which will be used to execute transactions on behalf of your users, and set the following environment variables:

+- Set NEXT_PRIVATE_DELEGATE_SEED_PHRASE: Dedicated Seed phrase for your delegate
+- Set NEXT_PUBLIC_DELEGATE_ADDRESS: Address of your delegate
+- Add matic to NEXT_PUBLIC_DELEGATE_ADDRESS: To pay for transactions on behalf of your users
+- Set NEXT_PUBLIC_ACTIVE_DELEGATE_MINT to true

+Your Users will need to activate delegation by calling the `function addDelegate(uint256 _profileId, address _delegate)` function on the TalentLayerId smart contract to use this feature.

 ## 🛠️ TalentLayer